Static Indeterminacy#

 As an example, we determine the internal static indeterminacy of this structure.

-Split the structure into all separate nodes and members, and draw the free body diagram for all nodes, taking into account which members and supports are connected to the nodes:
+Split the structure into all separate nodes and members, and draw the free-body diagram for all nodes, considering which members and supports are connected to the nodes:

-At a hinged connection and free/hinged ends, there are no bending moments.
+At a hinged connection and free/hinged ends, no bending moments act

 On a member connected to a roller support, only a force perpendicular to the roller direction acts.

-From a pendulum member, only a normal force acts.
+From a two-force member, only a normal force acts

 Example

-The structure consists of 6 nodes.
-Unknown support reactions act on nodes A and B. Node A is a hinged end, so there are no bending moments.
-At node C, no bending moment acts from member DB due to the hinged connection.
+The structure consists of 4 nodes.
+Unknown support reactions act on nodes A and B. Node A is a hinged end, so no bending moments act there.
+In node B, bending moments can occur from BC and BD and be in equilibrium, although the support is a hinge.
+On node C, no bending moment acts from bar DB due to the hinged connection.
 Node D is hinged, so no bending moments act there.

-Count the number of unknown forces: support reactions and member forces (do not count the reaction forces separately).
+Count the number of unknown forces: support reactions and section forces (do not count the reaction forces separately)

 Example